Breast ultrasound is a test that uses sound waves to examine the breasts.

 Bassett LW, Lee-Felker S. Breast imaging screening and diagnosis.
 In: Bland KI, Copeland EM, Klimberg VS, Gradishar WJ, eds.
 The Breast: Comprehensive Management of Benign and Malignant Diseases.
 5th ed.
 Philadelphia, PA: Elsevier; 2018:chap 26.

 Hacker NF, Friedlander ML.
 Breast disease: a gynecologic perspective.
 In: Hacker NF, Gambone JC, Hobel CJ, eds.
 Hacker and Moore's Essentials of Obstetrics and Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 30.

 Siu AL; US Preventive Services Task Force.
 Screening for breast cancer: US Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2016;164(4):279-296.
 PMID: 26757170 www.ncbi.nlm.nih.gov/pubmed/26757170.

 Review Date 1/30/2018

 Updated by: Todd Campbell, MD, FACS, Clinical Assistant Professor Department of Surgery, Volunteer Faculty, Rowan University School of Osteopathic Medicine, Stratford, NJ; Staff General Surgeon, Wilmington, VA, Medical Center, Wilmington, DE.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Internal review and update on 04/15/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.